communication in the workplace

 Maintaining a Balance between Formal and Informal Communication

-One of the most important things that organizations should understand is that people talk.
-There’s no point trying to avoid conversations.
-You should have it at the right time and through the right channels.
 An adequate balance of formal and informal communication is crucial for running a business.
-The best way to balance formal and informal modes of communication is by declaring the preferred method of communication.
+The best way to balance formal and informal modes of communication is by declaring the preferred method of information.
 Companies can prepare a policy on what can be shared formally and informally.
 For example, business updates, meeting invitations, etc., are formal communication modes.
-Informal communication is for feedback, praise, redirection, etc. Backing up informal communication with formal communication ensures that essential information doesn’t get lost.
+Informal communication is for feedback, praise, redirection, grievance, etc. Backing up informal communication with formal communication ensures essential information doesn’t get lost.